sky971126/SI664_Final_Wine_Review/README.md

 # Wine
-## The goal of this project is to demonstrate wine in the world.
+### The goal of this project is to demonstrate a dataset of wine reviews
-## Here is the dataset link: https://www.kaggle.com/zynicide/wine-reviews
+### Here is the dataset link: https://www.kaggle.com/zynicide/wine-reviews
 ## Below is the data model
 ![GitHub Logo](/static/img/model.png)